On the profinite fundamental group of a connected Grothendieck topos: Galois points and Galois sites

-The Galois object $A$ is said to be a \emph{Galois covering} of $X$ whenever the only normal subgroup of $\Aut(A)$ contained in $K$ is the trivial group.
-This amounts to the condition that any epimorphism $\tilde{A}\twoheadrightarrow X$ with splitting Galois object $\tilde{A}$ factors through an epimorphism $A\twoheadrightarrow X$.
+An epimorphism $A\onto X$ is said to be a \emph{Galois covering} of $X$ whenever any epimorphism $\tilde{A}\onto X$ with Galois object $\tilde{A}$ splitting $X$ factors through $A\onto X$.
 Any finite connected object $X$ has Galois coverings, cf. Leroy \cite[Proposition 2.4.6]{L} and Moerdijk \cite[proof of Theorem 3.2(3)$\Rightarrow$(1)]{M}.
 Moreover, any two Galois coverings of $X$ are isomorphic in $\Ee/X$.